Answering Questions Around Google Analytics Sunset & GA4

 • GA4 makes a shift from having many out-of-the-box reports to relying on the Exploration reporting interface.
 This new interface may ultimately end up being more powerful, but in the short-term could be jarring to previous Universal GA users (especially novices) and could require a lot of re-training

-• GA4 has limits on dimensions and dimension character lengths that can be problematic.
+• GA4 has that can be problematic.
 There are situations where Universal GA customers may have deployed more dimensions than are available in GA4.
 While part of me likes that it will force customers to prioritize, customers with large implementations could end up in a bind.

 • GA4 may have situations where dimension cardinality in one dimension can impact other dimensions (in Standard reports)